GabeScott/standard-works-vault/General Conference/2006 October - Let Us Be Men.md

 # Let Us Be Men

-*By D. Todd Christofferson - Of the Presidency of the Seventy*
+By Elder D. Todd Christofferson - *Of the Presidency of the Seventy*

 *Given in the October session of the 2006 General Conference*

+>*We who hold the priesthood of God … must arise from the dust of self-indulgence and be men!*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2006/10/let-us-be-men?lang=eng)